hvdthong/PatchNetTool/deeplearning/README.md

 Dataset details
 ----------------

-* The dataset is put in the folder ./data containing 82,403 patches.
+* The dataset is put in the folder ./data, namely "newres_funcalls_jul28.out", containing 82,403 patches.

 Hyperparameters: